2sic/dnn-theme-2shine-bs5/readme.md

 ## Customize and Redesign everything within Minutes (move to docs)

 You can now quickly customize and redesign everything within minutes.
 Check out the instructions [here](https://azing.org/2sxc/r/TIvm7V0H).
+-->
 ## Creating Awesome Designed Content (move to docs)

 You now have created the layout within minutes or hours, but you're still missing the perfectly designed inner pieces, like tile-lists, content-accordeons, galleries, sliders, blogs and more.
 Fortunately these are both super-easy to add and use the same mechanisms for design.
 They can even re-use the variables of your skin, to automatically match look and feel :)

-To get the awesome designed content, install [2sxc](https://github.com/2sic/2sxc/releases) and the default bootstrap4 content-templates.
-You can then change the SCSS in the content-templates to also point to the `_variables.scss` of this skin, and re-generate all styles for an amazingly fast development workflow.
+To get the awesome designed content, install [2sxc](https://github.com/2sic/2sxc/releases) and the default Bootstrap 5 content-templates.

 ## Love from Switzerland